 Tumblr didn’t strip any metadata from uploaded images prior to them being posted.

-most of the tested sites strip the data, except Tumblr and Flickr.
+Lucky for us, most of the tested sites strip the data, except Tumblr and Flickr.

 This chart shows all the sites I’ve tested in a single table.